Aunsiels/pyformlang/doc/usage.rst

 Epsilon Non Deterministic Automata
 ----------------------------------

 It represents a non deterministic automaton where epsilon transitions are allowed.
+First, we give an example with explicit States and Symbols.

 .. code-block:: python